mcgnly/DeveloperDocumentation/Apple/Classes.md

 ### `RelayrCloud.h`

-Used as a static class to receive several statuses on the relayr servers.
+Used as a static class to receive various statuses from the relayr servers.

 	  [RelayrCloud isReachable:^(NSError* error, NSNumber* isReachable){